Configure your light module

 SHOW_LED0_TYPE 6

-If the servo channels are wired to the LEDs with inverted polarity (in other words, if the output color of the LED seems to be inverted compared to what you expect to see), set SHOW_LED0_TYPE to 8 instead.
+If the servo channels are wired to the LEDs with inverted polarity (in other words, if the output color of the LED seems to be inverted compared to what you expect to see), set SHOW_LED0_TYPE to 8 instead of 6.

 This setup assumes that your LED light responds to MAVLink DEBUG_VECT messages where the name in the message is set to rgb.
 The x, y and z components of the message carry the RGB intensity values in the range 0-1.
 The LED light can be connected directly to one of the telemetry ports of the autopilot, or there may be a routing component between the LED light and the autopilot that takes care of forwarding the appropriate messages to the LED light.